 Garden Club Tips

 Winter gardening can produce a very bountiful crop of vegetables.
 Plans for the 7ft christmas tree garden must be in place for the planter to achieve success.
 You must have enough sunshine to provide the heat needed to keep the plants alive.
 The planting can be done in an enclosure or outside using row covers to protect the produce.
+You must always abide to environmental law, taking into consideration the surround land and any boundary restrictions in place.
 The type of weather experienced in the area determines the variety of cool weather vegetables that will survive.
 If the atmosphere is mild rather than harsh, there is a large variety of produce that will survive.

 The choice of crops that are favorable for Winter gardening include: